-Device Trust for Employees And Your Extended Workforce
+Device Trust for Employees and Extended Workforce

-Gain strong assurance of user identity and real-time device security posture
+Continuous validation of user identity and real-time device security posture

-The issues with untrusted devices
+The problem with untrusted devices

 No ability to control access based on real-time user and device risk